 Well, to start this recharge card printing business in Nigeria, take a look at this break down:

-- Recharge Card Printing Software – N9,000 upwards but you can get it for FREE
+- Recharge Card Printing Software – N10,000 (contact me to get yours)

 - Standard A4 Paper – N2,000